 If done right, a truly great freelance proposal will make your potential clients want you, even more than you want them.

-Now, beyond just the actual format of the template you’re using, you should always strive to put together a freelance proposal that’s designed to provide meaningful solutions for your potential client, not one that just lists out your service offerings like a menu for them to choose from.
+Now, beyond just the actual format of the freelance proposal template you’re using, you should always strive to put together a freelance proposal that’s designed to provide meaningful solutions for your potential client, not one that just lists out your service offerings like a menu for them to choose from.

 This deep understanding of your potential clients is a core foundation that’s been reiterated many times by highly successful freelancers and entrepreneurs in the business books they’ve written and online business courses they’ve taught.